Hurricane Nora strengthens as it heads for southwest coast of Mexico - Up News Info

 Hurricane warnings have been issued for coastal stretches of the states of Colima, Nayarit and Jalisco, the agency said.

-The center of Nora is expected to approach the southwestern coast of Mexico later on Saturday, the agency said.
+The center of the category 1 storm is expected to approach the southwestern coast of Mexico later on Saturday, the agency said.
 It is then projected to approach and move into the Gulf of California on Sunday and Monday.

 “Nora is expected to produce rainfall totals of 8 to 12 inches (20-30 cm) with maximum amounts of 20 inches this weekend into early next week,” according to NHC’s latest advisory.